-The Student Union Choir of the University of Turku (TYY Choir for short, established in 1987) is a mixed choir of approximately 60 singers from all the faculties and even outside the university.
-In August 2016, Elisa Huovinen started his work as the choir’s conductor.
+Turku University Choir (established in 1987) is a mixed choir of approximately 60 singers from all the faculties and even outside of the university.
+In August 2016 Elisa Huovinen started her work as the choir’s conductor.

 The choir’s repertoire mainly consists of a wide variety of a cappella songs.
 The choir can be found performing in Turku as well as other cities many times throughout the year.
-Traditionally, there is a quartet concert in January, a spring concert right after May Day (Vappu) and an advent concert in December.
+Traditionally, there is a quartet concert in January, a spring concert right after May Day (Vappu) and an Advent concert in December.

-Over the years, the TYY Choir has established its position as a keeper of a cherished academic singing tradition at the University of Turku.
+In addition to travelling abroad, Turku University Choir has also toured in Finland making connections with other Finnish choirs and also hosting reputable international choirs in Turku.
+Over the years the choir has established its position as a keeper of a cherished academic singing tradition at the University of Turku.
 Included in its long-established repertoire are university songs as well as drinking songs.
-The choir has earned its place as an important part of University of Turku and Student Union celebrations, such as the TYY annual ball.
+The choir has earned its place as an important part of the University of Turku and Student Union celebrations, such as the TYY annual ball.
 There are also many small groups in the choir’s circle whose performances have become favourite numbers at private functions as well as business and community celebrations.